thisisparker/mad-generation-loss/README.md

 For reference, this 3:18 clip requires encoding about 20,000 mp3s.

+The `sh` version of the script requires only `bash`, `sox`, and `lame`.
+It will only go through 210 mp3 encodings for a 3:30 clip.
+An example of its output can be found at [moloch-generation-loss.mp3](http://kmkeen.com/tmp/moloch-generation-loss.mp3)

 More information available on my [blog post describing the project](http://parkerhiggins.net/2015/10/mad-generation-loss/).